miguelamello/go-grpc-service/README.md

 - If you are using Mac, you need to run `./client_mac`
 - If you are using Windows, you need to run `./client_windows.exe`

-PS: If you have a diferent Operational System and/or a diffrent architecture, as a last resort you can run `go run client.go`.
+PS: If you have a diferent Operational System and/or a different architecture, as a last resort you can run `go run client.go`.
 This will run the client using the Golang runtime.
 But you need to have Golang installed in your machine.

 Immediately you should see the server and the client communicating.
 The client will send a request to the server every second and the server will respond with the sum of the numbers received.
 You can stop the server and the client by pressing `CTRL + C` in the terminal.